ray-project/ray/doc/source/cluster/kubernetes/user-guides/gcp-gke-gpu-cluster.md

 ## Step 1: Create a Kubernetes cluster on GKE

 Run this command and all following commands on your local machine or on the [Google Cloud Shell](https://cloud.google.com/shell).
-If running from your local machine, you will need to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
+If running from your local machine, you need to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
 The following command creates a Kubernetes cluster named `kuberay-gpu-cluster` with 1 CPU node in the `us-west1-b` zone.
-In this example, we use the `e2-standard-4` machine type, which has 4 vCPUs and 16 GB RAM.
+This example uses the `e2-standard-4` machine type, which has 4 vCPUs and 16 GB RAM.

 ```sh
 gcloud container clusters create kuberay-gpu-cluster \